sayantandutta86/Machine-Learning-Academic-Repository/README.md

 # Machine-Learning-code-repository
-Code repository of my projects and case studies in Machine Learning.
+Code repository of my academic projects and case studies in Machine Learning.